MarkChase3/NHYAML/docs/docs.md

             some file path idunno

 ## Tittles
-    You can do the equivalent of
+You can do the equivalent of an # on markdown easily by putting a center-text property on your file.
+Example:

+    center-text#header:
+        Page tittle
+    center-text#another:
+        Another tittle

+##